sahumphreys/mkdocs-gcse/docs/topics/programming/index.md

 All examples and code snippets will be expressed using **pseudocode** rather than Python and most of these fundamental concepts will be covered here by was of revision except where Python may do things a little differently, but there will, inevitably be some repetition.
 Studying this material in association with that of the Python topic is advised.

+Each of the exam boards express their algorithm using their own version of pseudocode, and this topic explores the difference between them.

 In addition to the syntax and concepts we will also consider some good habits to develop when programming, including:

 - Designing robust programs